 The proposed action does not pose any new, unusual or significant public hazards.
-Any hazards associated with the maintenance of bus vehicles can be mitigated and managed through incorporation of Mitigation Measure Hazards 1 regarding disposal of fuels and oils.
-With incorporation of this mitigation measure impacts are less-than-significant.
+Impacts are less-than-significant.

-Wo HYDROLOGY AND WATER QUALITY buld the project: Potentially Significant Impact Less-than- Significant with Mitigation Less-than- Significant Impact No Impact a) Violate any water quality standards or waste discharge requirements? Х b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)?
-X c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site? Х d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site? х e) Create or contribute runoff water which would exceed the capacity of existing or planned storm water drainage systems or provide substantial additional sources of polluted runoff? х f) Substantially degrade water quality? Х g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? х h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows? Х
+IX.
+HYDROLOGY AND WATER QUALITY Potentially Less-than- Less-than- No Wo uld the project: Impact Significant with Mitigation Impact Impact a) Violate any water quality standards or waste discharge requirements?
+X b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)?
+X c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site? x d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site?
+X e) Create or contribute runoff water which would exceed the capacity of existing or planned storm water drainage systems or provide substantial additional sources of polluted runoff? х f) Substantially degrade water quality? х g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? x h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows?
+X

-Wo HYDROLOGY AND WATER QUALITY puld the project: Potentially Significant Impact Less-than- Significant with Mitigation Less-than- Significant Impact No Impact i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? х j) Inundation by seiche, tsunami, or mudflow? Х
+IX.
+Wo HYDROLOGY AND WATER QUALITY ould the project: Potentially Significant Impact Less-than- Significant with Mitigation Less-than- Significant Impact No Impact i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam?
+X j) Inundation by seiche, tsunami, or mudflow?
+X